boo1ean/app-service/README.md

 ## app-service

-Part of app-helpers project.

-Simple wiring up of app-validation with service methods through naming conventions.
+Compose transforming, validation and actual service methods in a strict pipeline

 ## Installation